hpxmlwg/hpxml/guide/source/overview.rst

 HPXML is currently the most widely used implementation of BEDES.
 Users of residential BEDES terms may adopt the standard HPXML schema to transfer information and data between software systems.
 This has the benefit of increasing the cost-effective transfer of residential energy efficiency data across a diverse set of market actors.

-HPXML is also aligned with the Real Estate Standards Organization's (RESO) Data Dictionary, which standardizes terms used in hundreds of multiple listing services (MLS) and other source providers nationwide so that information can be easily shared and understood in the real estate industry.
+HPXML is also aligned with the Real Estate Standards Organization's (RESO) Data Dictionary, which standardizes terms used in hundreds of multiple listing services (MLS) and other source providers nationwide so that information can be easily shared and understood in the real estate industry, and with the Appraisal Institute's Green and Energy Efficient Addendum, which standardizes the communication of high performing features for appraisers, lenders, agents, and homeowners.

-There are several pilots underway to test the auto-population of MLS using HPXML.
-Programs that adopt HPXML can swiftly and easily generate a BPI-2101-compliant Home Performance Certificate, Home Energy Score, or other scores and labels, to introduce information about a home's energy efficient features into real estate transactions through the auto-population of MLS.
+Programs that adopt HPXML can swiftly and easily generate a BPI-2101-compliant Home Performance Certificate (described in next section), Home Energy Score, or other scores and labels, to introduce information about a home's energy efficient features into real estate transactions through the auto-population of MLS.

 Standards Development
 *********************

 HPXML has been developed, and is modified and maintained, by the stakeholders who use them, including organizations and individuals from residential energy efficiency programs, software development, government, and the nonprofit sector.
 HPXML is managed by a working group of industry experts under the Building Performance Institute (BPI) Data and Modeling Standards Technical Committee using an open and consensus based decision-making process set by the BPI.
-The working group meets quarterly to discuss updates and vote on new versions of the standards.
+The working group meets quarterly to discuss updates and to vote on new versions of the standards.

 If you are interested in joining the working group, sign up through www.hpxmlonline.com.